 - HPIV-1: The leading cause of croup in infants and young children; often seen in the fall and winter

 - HPIV-2: A common cause for croup; often seen in the fall

-- HPIV-3: Mostly associated with pneumonia and bronchitis; often seen in the spring and summer, but can appear year-round
+- HPIV-3: Mostly associated with bronchiolitis, bronchitis and pneumonia; often seen in the spring and summer, but can appear year-round

 - HPIV-4: The rarest of the four types; no seasonal patterns

 What are the symptoms of parainfluenza viruses?

 While symptoms and severity can vary person-to-person, common symptoms of HPIVs are similar to a common cold.
 Symptoms may include:

 - stuffy or runny nose